MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-availability-overview.md

 ---
-title: 'How to: Get an Availability Overview| Microsoft Docs'
+title: Get an Availability Overview| Microsoft Docs
-description: Describes how to view the availability of items across locations, per sales or purchase events, by a time period, or by the item's position on an assembly BOM.
+description: You can get information about the availability of items or stock across locations, per sales or purchase events, by a time period, or by the item's position on an assembly BOM.
 documentationcenter: ''
 author: SorenGP